 I have added a ★ next to specific airline programs included in this Hawaii-focused blog post.
 Please check periodically for more updates.

-Heads Up: Do not transfer your Capital One Points to a travel partner unless you are sure that award space is available.
-Make sure you run your award searches first and verify that the seats are available to be redeemed using points.
-Some airline programs may show “phantom” space availability, which are not bookable.
-Transfering to an airline partner is a one-way street, and therefore, irreversible.
-You can not transfer back to Capital One once the transfer has been processed.
+Heads Up: Do not transfer your Capital One Miles to a travel partner unless you know that award space is available.
+Run your award searches first and verify that the seats can be redeemed using points.
+Some airline programs may show “phantom” space availability, which is not bookable.
+Transferring to an airline partner is a one-way street and, therefore, irreversible.
+You can not transfer back to Capital One once the points transfer has been processed.

 Best Ways to Fly to Hawaii Using Capital One Miles from Anywhere in the United States